Butane

 Use Restrictions

-• Cooking inside is safe if you use the right kind of cooker, have proper ventilation, and perform regular safety checks to make sure all parts are in good working order.
+• Cooking inside is safe if you use an appliance rated for indoor use, have proper ventilation, and perform regular safety checks to make sure all parts are in good working order.

-• While it burns efficiently at warmer temperatures, it does not perform well in cold weather.
-Propane is more suited for near-freezing conditions.
+• While butane burns efficiently at warmer temperatures, its performance drops significantly in cold weather, making propane a better option for near-freezing conditions.

-• Don’t use old canisters with poor-quality fuel – it can affect your stove negatively, requiring cleaning before the next use.
+• Avoid using old or compromised canisters with poor-quality fuel, as this can negatively affect your stove and require cleaning before the next use.

-• If you find a canister that has rusted or has a deteriorated seal around the valve, do not use.
+• If you find a canister that has rusted or has a deteriorated seal around the valve, do not use it.

 Storage Conditions